Keyfactor/digicert-certcentral-caplugin/readme_source.md

 4. Restart the AnyCA Gateway service

-5. Navigate to the AnyCA Gateway REST portal and verify that the Gateway recognizes the GoDaddy plugin by hovering over the ⓘ symbol to the right of the Gateway on the top left of the portal.
+5. Navigate to the AnyCA Gateway REST portal and verify that the Gateway recognizes the DigiCert plugin by hovering over the ⓘ symbol to the right of the Gateway on the top left of the portal.

 ## Configuration